InnerSourceCommons/InnerSourceLearningPath/contributor/05-benefits-of-contribution-article.md

 ## Conclusion

-As we've seen in this article many of the reasons for individuals and corporations to get active in Open Source also apply to InnerSource projects.
+As we've seen in this article, many of the reasons for individuals and corporations to get active in Open Source also apply to InnerSource projects.
 What we've seen as well is that it's not only altruistic reasons that drive people to collaborate in InnerSource projects - often it's easy to identify